 Fortunately, there are treatment options available for men with ED who are trying to conceive.
 One common treatment is the use of oral medications, such as sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra), which work by increasing blood flow to the penis and improving erectile function.
 These medications can be effective in helping men achieve and maintain an erection, increasing the chances of successful intercourse and conception.

 In addition to oral medications, other treatment options for ED include vacuum erection devices, which use a mechanical pump to create a vacuum that draws blood into the penis, and penile injections, which involve injecting medication directly into the penis to stimulate an erection.
-In some cases, may be recommended to address underlying physical issues that are causing ED.
+In some cases, surgery may be recommended to address underlying physical issues that are causing ED.

 It’s important for men experiencing ED to consult with a healthcare professional to determine the underlying cause of their condition and to explore the most appropriate treatment options.
 In some cases, ED may be a symptom of an underlying health condition, such as diabetes or cardiovascular disease, which may require additional medical intervention.